-19.10 Contract Re-opener for Certain Administrative Classifications.
+- 19.10 Contract Re-opener for Certain Administrative Classifications.
 If King County makes changes to the wages for positions in administrative classifications through a coalition bargaining process involving a group of unions and associations including TEA representing administrative classifications, the parties' collective bargaining agreement shall be reopened by the parties for the limited purpose of applying such changes to those administrative classifications covered by said Agreement.
-The ground rules of the administrative support coalition bargaining are attached as Appendix D. For purposes of this Section, "administrative classifications" shall be limited to: Administrative Specialist classification series, Administrative Office Assistant, and Administrative Staff Assistant.

-19.11 Standby Pay.
+The ground rules of the administrative support coalition bargaining are attached as Appendix D. For purposes of this Section, "administrative classifications" shall be limited to: Administrative Specialist classification series, Administrative Office Assistant, and Administrative Staff Assistant. - 19.11 Standby Pay.
 Non-exempt employees assigned to standby duty with a pager or phone will receive 10 % of their base wage rate for each hour that they are assigned to respond to a call outside their normally scheduled work hours.
 To qualify for the payment, employees must be in a condition ready and able to report to work while assigned to respond to the call.
 If the employee reports to work, the employee will be paid at the regular rate and will not receive standby pay during that time.
-Exempt employees shall not be eligible for standby pay.

-19.12 Night Differential.
+Exempt employees shall not be eligible for standby pay. - 19.12 Night Differential.
 Non-exempt employees assigned to work at night for periods longer than two weeks will be entitled to a shift premium of 5% of their regular rate of pay for each hour worked between 8 pm and 4 am.
-Exempt employees shall not be eligible for night shift differential.

-19.13 Salary Study Subject to Mediation and Fact Finding.
+Exempt employees shall not be eligible for night shift differential. - 19.13 Salary Study Subject to Mediation and Fact Finding.
 The parties to this agreement will participate in a joint salary study for the successor agreement commencing not later than six months prior to the expiration of this Agreement.
+The parties acknowledge that in accepting no CPI adjustment to the squared table in 2011, TEA accepted a wage less than that which would be indicated by the historic CPI formula and also agreed to delay implementation of the wage survey called for in the preceding agreement.
+The parties agree that the County will fully fund the monies necessary to implement the negotiated results of the joint salary survey for the successor agreement.
 If the parties fail to reach agreement on wage rates, the parties will simultaneously (1) request the assistance of an impartial third party selected by the parties; if the parties cannot reach agreement, then the mediator will be selected through the Public Employment Relations Commission to mediate the negotiations; and (2) appoint a neutral fact-finder pursuant to the selection process below.
 The mediation will be scheduled ahead of the fact finding hearing.
 The fact-finder shall be charged to make non-binding recommendations to the parties as to the terms of an agreement regarding wage rates for the classifications at issue.
 The fact-finder shall consider the market position of the classifications and the economic circumstances of the employer in making his or her recommendations.
 The fact finding will be concluded no later than sixty (60) days after the conclusion of mediation with the recommendation to each party.
 The cost of the fact-finder shall be borne equally by the parties.